kattaajay/AC209A_SlopeDetection/Report-IntroductionandEDA.md

 ![png](Report-IntroductionandEDA_files/Report-IntroductionandEDA_30_1.png)

-#### Comments:
+** Comments **
-* Now that the angular velocity signal is centered around 0 deg/s, the variance and distribution of different classes do not seem so different
+1. Now that the angular velocity signal is centered around 0 deg/s, the variance and distribution of different classes do not seem so different
-* Angular velocity may not be sensitive to different sensor placements (donning sensor descrepancies)
+2. Angular velocity may not be sensitive to different sensor placements (donning sensor descrepancies)